exoplatform/exo-documentation/docs/PersonalApplications.rst

 Cauris
 --------

-Monthly rewarded cauris block displays the number of gained Monthly cauris gamifications points, kudos and cauris (the same value we already have in the cumulated Rewards in My Wallet application).
+Monthly Rewards block displays the number of coins earned through  points and through kudos (the same value we already have in the cumulated Rewards in My Wallet application).

 By clicking on the Meeds points, a drawer is opened and displays the cumulated meeds displayed by period of month.